-Upper level dwellings should avoid encroaching the secluded private open space of a separate lower level dwelling so as to ensure good solar access and amenity for the lower level dwelling.
-Principle met There are no upper level dwellings proposed above a separate lower level dwelling.
-Bulk & Built Form All residential developments should respect the dominant face adte pattern of the streetscape by: Principle met Using similarly proportioned roof forms , windows, doors and verandahs; and Maintaining the proportion of wall space to windows and door openings.
+Upper level dwellings should avoid encroaching the secluded private open space of a separate lower ✓ Principle met level dwelling so as to ensure good solar access and amenity for the lower level dwelling.
+There are no upper level dwellings proposed above a separate lower level dwelling.
+Bulk & Built Form All residential developments should respect the dominant façade pattern of the streetscape by: ✓ Principle met Using similarly proportioned roof forms , windows, doors and verandahs; and Maintaining the proportion of wall space to windows and door openings.
 The design of the proposed dwellings would respect the dominant façade pattern of the streetscape by using similarly proportioned roof forms, windows, doors and front porch and maintaining a similar proportion of wall space to windows and door openings.
-Balconies should be designed to reduce the need for screening from adjoining dwellings and properties.
-Principle met No balconies are proposed.
-The development of new dwellings to the rear of existing retained dwellings is discouraged where: The siting of the retained dwelling would not enable an acceptable future site layout for either A Principle met The existing dwelling would not be retained Th The retention of the existing dwelling detracts from the identified future character. מא אמורטו וווא מאאוועמוטון.
-On sites adjacent to identified heritage buildings, infill development should respect the adjoining heritage A Principle met A by: Not exceeding the height of the neighbouring significant building; The site is not adjacent to any identified heritage buildings.
+Balconies should be designed to reduce the need for screening from adjoining dwellings and properties. ✓ Principle met No balconies are proposed.
+The development of new dwellings to the rear of existing retained dwellings is discouraged where: ✓ Principle met The siting of the retained dwelling would not enable an acceptable future site layout for either the proposed or future dwelling; or The existing dwelling would not be retained as part of this application.
+The retention of the existing dwelling detracts from the identified future character.
+On sites adjacent to identified heritage buildings, infill development should respect the adjoining heritage ✓ Principle met by: Not exceeding the height of the neighbouring significant building; The site is not adjacent to any identified heritage buildings.
 Minimising the visibility of higher sections of the new building; and Setting higher sections back at least the depth of one room from the frontage.
-Site Design Residential development should: Preserve the amenity of adjoining dwellings through responsive site design that considers the privacy, Principle met solar access and outlook of adjoining properties.
+Site Design Residential development should: Preserve the amenity of adjoining dwellings through responsive site design that considers the privacy, ✓ Principle met solar access and outlook of adjoining properties.
 The proposed development would preserve the amenity of adjoining dwellings through a responsive site design that considers the privacy, solar access and outlook of adjoining properties.
-Maximise thermal performance and energy efficiency of the built form by addressing orientation, passive design and fabric performance Principle met The proposed development would maximise thermal performance and energy efficiency of the purit rothin by addressing oneritation and passive design.
+Maximise thermal performance and energy efficiency of the built form by addressing orientation, passive ✓ Principle met design and tabric performance The proposed development would maximise thermal performance and energy efficiency of the built form by addressing orientation and passive design.